 It’s all about the sales data

 ‘Sales Ops pros told us that they see their role as using data to understand everything about the selling process.
 What went into successful deals?
-What can we learn from unsuccessful ones?
+Is there anything can we learn from the unsuccessful ones?
 What could we have done better?
-What can be tweaked?
+Are there elements that can be tweaked?
 Answering questions like those help organisations predict, with a greater degree of certainty, what might happen with future deals.’